verdaccio/website/website/docs/setup-npm.md

 # npm {#npm}

-The minimum supported NPM version is 5.
+The minimum supported npm version is **10**.
+Every supported Verdaccio requires a Node.js release that already bundles npm 10 or 11, so older clients are neither tested nor supported.

+Some features need more than that: `npm stage` requires **npm 11.17**.

 ## Setting up global registry for all projects {#all}